- slide 1 of 3

-“Dennis Hopper Buried in Taos New Mexico” screamed the news headlines all over the world on June 2, 2010.
+“Dennis Hopper Buried in Taos New Mexico," screamed the news headlines all over the world on June 2, 2010.
 I moved to Taos in 1996 and Dennis Hopper had been in and out of this town many times before I got here.
-He worked on a movie in a psychedelic haze and was criticized by Hollywood, he worked on his art; perhaps he thought he heard the Taos Hum.
+He worked on a movie in a psychedelic haze and was criticized by Hollywood; as he worked on his art, perhaps he thought he heard the Taos Hum.

-Often, friends who have lived here longer than I joke about the Hum and wonder if anyone has really heard it and if it does exist, does it have any relevance?
+Often, friends who have lived here longer than I joke about the Hum and wonder if anyone has really heard it and, if it does exist, whether it has any relevance.

-As I stood at Dennis Hopper’s grave today (see at right), I wondered if he had heard the Hum and if not, what brought him to this place and will his grave become much like the rock star of the late 1960s, Jim Morrison?
-Will there be signs on tourist maps that say “Dennis Hopper Buried in Taos!"
+As I stood at Dennis Hopper’s grave today (see at right), I wondered if he had heard the Hum and if not, what brought him to this place.
+Would his grave become much like that of the late 1960s rock star, Jim Morrison?
+Would there be signs on tourist maps that say “Dennis Hopper Buried in Taos"?

 My Dennis Hopper Experience

-As I said, I first moved to Taos in 1996 and as a car dealer, one of my first customers was Dennis Hopper’s brother, an artist and jeweler, David Hopper.
+As I said, I first moved to Taos in 1996.
+I was a car dealer, and one of my first customers was Dennis Hopper’s brother, an artist and jeweler, David Hopper.
 Back in 1996, our computer system was antique and I typed a lot of sales contracts.
-I had to tear David Hopper’s sales contract for a minivan out of the typewriter many, many times as I kept typing “Dennis” instead of “David.”
+I had to tear David Hopper’s sales contract for a minivan out of the typewriter many, many times as I kept typing “Dennis" instead of “David."
 Sure enough, David was OK with that, in fact, he seemed proud.

-As time wore on, my husband and I would see Dennis Hopper from time to time in this world-class restaurant town we live in.
-I would be impressed, “He’s sitting right next to us!”
+As time wore on, my husband and I would see Dennis Hopper from time to time in a world-class restaurant close to our home.
+I would be impressed, “He’s sitting right next to us!"
 My husband wasn’t, however.
 One time sticks in my mind when we were in the Trading Post Café and we were getting up to leave.
 Dennis Hopper, who was obviously intoxicated, leaned back at the precise time my husband walked by spilling alcohol all over him.

 My husband called him a drunk out loud and I said, “Honey, that’s Dennis Hopper, be nice."
 My husband’s response was, “I don’t care who he is, the idiot spilled beer on me!"
 Needless to say, the conversation after that did not go well.

-We all did become friends over the years and I saw his art at the Harwood Museum and how could any artist’s art not be fabulous in a place that inspired Georgia O’Keefe?
-As an older gentleman, Dennis became aware of who he was I think, and more important, his limitations.
+We all did become friends over the years and I saw his art at the Harwood Museum.
+How could any artist’s work not be fabulously showcased in a place that inspired Georgia O’Keefe?
+As an older gentleman, Dennis became aware of who he was, I think, and more important, his limitations.
 Taos kind of does that to everyone who stays.
 It makes us heal if we are broken, it makes us find ourselves if we are lost.